Our story started from a personal experience

 Running teams in different sizes and locations you often wonder how they are doing.
-Not only regarding the KPIs, but how they see me and the rest of the organisation, how they feel in the organisation and in their occupational relationships.
-There are literally hundreds of questions you may come about as a manager.
+Not only regarding the KPIs but how they see me and the rest of the organization, how they feel in the organization, and their occupational relationships.
+There are hundreds of questions you may come about as a manager.
 Yet you have very limited resources to ask the questions.

-You have your 1:1 meetings, development and 360 sessions, but the time to go through all the aspects of working experience is not there.
+You have your 1:1 meetings, development, and 360 sessions, but the time to go through all the aspects of the working experience is not there.
 The time is limited.
-You have your annual or quarterly employee surveys, but guess what.
+You have your annual or quarterly employee surveys but guess what.
 These become available annually or quarterly, not when needed.

 The solution became evident.
-Leaders and managers want input that is always up to date and relevant.
-They want to hear what is actually in their employee’s minds, not how they react on questions originating from corporate strategy.
-And the employees clearly want to have a fast and engaging channel to provide their input and feedback.
+Leaders and managers want to input that is always up to date and relevant.
+They want to hear what is actually in their employee’s minds, not how they react to questions originating from corporate strategy.
+And the employees want to have a fast and engaging channel to provide their input and feedback.
 Makes sense, doesn’t it!

 Martin Rajasalu, CEO & Co-Founder

 Partnership with Progmatic

 Moticheck would not exist or be the same without the partnership with Progmatic – the code wizards and tech experts.
 For Moticheck it was very clear from the beginning that IT skills can not be outsourced.
 A business idea is nothing without execution.
 We believe that in a start-up company the IT expertise must be in-house.
 It is not a service that we can buy-in.
 It is the service that we sell.

 Therefore shared ownership is right.
 Developing IT and business development should go hand in hand.
 And it does.